pedroveneziano/js-fall-2014/homework/wk1.md

 Lets say you want to move to the Desktop.
 There are a few ways to do this.
 Remember when you typed `pwd`.
 It printed out the complete path to your directory.
 You could grab the first part of this (everything up to and including Desktop) type `cd /home/<yourname>/Desktop`.
 Or you can use the special directory name `..` which means __the parent directory__.
 Let's use that.

 - Type `cd ..`.
 Then type `pwd`.
 You've moved up a directory to the desktop.
-- Type `ls` uo list all the files on your desktop.
+- Type `ls` to list all the files on your desktop.
 You may have a lot, but you should be able to see your `command-line` directory.

 Let's create another directory, but this time we'll use the command line.

 - Type `mkdir command-line-2`.
 Now you have another folder on your desktop.
 Finally, lets delete them both:
-- Type `rm -rf command-line-*`
+- Type `rm -rf command-line*`

 This time, the command is a little different.
 There is the `-rf` part.
 That tells the computer to delete not just these directories, but anything inside of them.

 There are many more things you can do with the terminal and we'll see some more things throughout the class.
 But for now you know the basics.
 Feel free to play around, but be careful with commands like `rm`.

 Note that you can learn more about almost any built-in command by using the `man` (manual) command.
-Try `man rm` and read about the r and f options.
+Try `man ls` and read about it.

 ### Getting Started with Git and Github.

 Each week, you'll be submitting work by uploading it to a website called Github.com.
 Github is a popular site used by programmers to colloborate on code.
 It's based on Git, a piece of __version control software__.

 If you don't know what that is, that's ok.
-You know when you're working on a Photoshop file and you want to make a new copy, but you think you might still want to keep around your old changes, so you save as and name it something like _final-project-new-jan-11th-really-the-latest-2.psd_?
-Programmers don't like to that.
+You know when you're working on a Photoshop file and you want to make a new copy, but you think you might still want to keep around your old changes, so you save as and name it something like final-project-new-jan-11th-really-the-latest-2.psd_?
+Programmers don't like to do that.
 It gets to confusing to figure out what the actual new version is.
 So we use a version control tool to keep around all the old versions.
-They're tucked away, out of site, but available.
+They're tucked away, out of sight, but available.
 Git is one of these tools.

-Git can be pretty daunting even to seasoned professionals.
-But our use will be pretty basic.
+Git can be pretty daunting even to seasoned professionals, but our use will be pretty basic.
 Before you get started, here are some terms:

 #### Glossary

-Below are a few terms.
 You can read more extensive descriptions on [Github](https://help.github.com/articles/github-glossary).

 ##### Repository (Repo):
 A single git project.
-It can contain multiple folders and files, exist on many computers.
+Basically a folder on your computer that git knows about.
+It can contain multiple folders and files.
+Repositories can exist as copies on many computers and git gives you ways to keep them in sync.
 There is a copy of the repo for this class at https://github.com/miniatureape/js-fall-2014.
 I also have a local copy on my computer.
-You can clone it yourself and have your own copy. when you do, you have the complete project history.
+Later, you will clone it yourself and have your own copy.
+When you do, you'll have a copy not just of the files, but of all the versions of the files.

-##### Adding:
+##### Staging/Adding:
 In order for git to track a file, you have to 'add' it to the repo.
 Otherwise it will ignore it.

 ##### Commit:
 A change or set of changes you've made to one or more files.
+You can think of this as a 'snapshot' of what your project looked like at a moment in time.

 ##### Pushing:
 To move the code from your computer where you're working to a central repo to share with others, you 'push' your code.

-#### Example workflow.
+#### Example Workflow Using Git.

 You have a new project you're about to start.
 First you create a git repo to track files.
 Then you create a file, _index.html_.
 You're ready to save this work, so you add this file to the repo and commit file.
 You also want to share it with the world, so you push it to your remote repo.